-Zachary Sweet is currently instructor of cello at Nazareth College, Binghamton and Colgate Universities, on the faculty at Ithaca Talent Education and Music Together of Ithaca.
-Nationally, he is recognized as an up and coming clinician having lead workshops, masterclasses and institutes in Arkansas, Colorado, Connecticut, Minnesota, Nevada, New Jersey, New York, Ohio, Texas, and Utah, with upcoming engagements in Arkansas, New Hampshire, Texas and Virginia.
-In February, he became the newest cello Teacher Trainer Candidate for the Suzuki Association of the Americas.
+Zachary Sweet is a registered Teacher Trainer for the Suzuki Association of the Americas, instructor of cello at Nazareth College, Binghamton and Colgate Universities, and on the faculty at Ithaca Talent Education and Music Together of Ithaca.
+Nationally, he is sought after as clinician having lead workshops, masterclasses and institutes across the United States.

 Zachary performs extensively throughout the US as soloist, chamber musician and orchestral player.
 Currently, Zachary is principal of Colgate University Orchestra, and performs regularly with the Society for New Music and mezzo-soprano, Ivy Waltz.
 In October, 2019, he presented the inaugural “small bites” recital for the Arkansas Philharmonic Orchestra.